Snagovskiy-Denis/.Machinefiles/README.md

 ## Next steps

-1. enable daemonized services
+1. setup cronie and enable its service
-2. edit system-level config files
+2. edit system-level config files on demand
-3. setup synchronization of passwords, tasks, music, etc. using syncthing
+3. enable synchronization of passwords, tasks, music, etc. using syncthing

 # TODO